telvarost/NowObtainableRecipes-StationAPI/README.md

 * Craftable apples
 * Craftable dead bushes
 * Craftable ice blocks
+* Craftable double stone slabs (can be crafted back into single stone slabs as well)
 * Craftable sponge blocks
   * Soaks up a 5x5 cube of water, disable/enable in config
     * If GoldenTweaks is installed disable/enable there instead